LACMTA/marketing-docs/docs/_Resources/automation/standard-repository-labels.md

 Each of our labels have two parts: a category and a value.

 The high level categories should stay the same.
 Some categories' values should be adjusted depending on the project.

+!!! note
+    `0-` and `1-` are used for `priority` and `status` to keep their order in front of other labels in the repository.

 ## Categories